adtrak-core/boilerplate/wp-content/plugins/post-to-google-my-business/readme.txt

 > **Time-saving features available in the Premium version:**
 >
 > * Schedule Google My Business posts for automatic publishing in the future
-> * Create video posts
 > * Create event and offer posts
 > * Create new Google My Business posts from any WordPress post type (e.g. WooCommerce products)
 > * Pick location per post, or post to multiple locations at once
-> * Automatic re-posting - Automatically repost your GMB posts at preset intervals and x amount of times
+> * Automatic re-posting (post recycling) - Automatically recycle your GMB posts at preset intervals and x amount of times
+> * Auto publish posts with specific tags or categories
 > * Make unique posts using Spintax and %variables%
 > * Post Campaigns - Create posts on GMB that aren't tied to any specific WordPress post or page.
 > * Post Analytics - See how many views and clicks your post has gotten straight from the WordPress Dash